mist64/cbmbus_doc/3 Commodore DOS.md

 ## File-Level API

 Every medium has its own independent filesystem.
 A filesystem has a name, a two-character ID, and contains an unsorted set of files.
 All files have a unique **name** as well as a file **type**, and have to be at least one byte in size[^1].
-Second-generation and modern devices maintain a last-changed timestamp with files and support nested subdirectories in order to group files.
+Some devices maintain a last-changed timestamp with files, and some support nested subdirectories in order to group files.

 DOS does not specify a maximum size for disk or file names, but the limit for all Commodore and CMD devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations: